BREAST RECONSTRUCTION IN HOUSTON & WEBSTER, TX

 Many factors are considered when deciding when to have breast reconstruction, including your overall health, current treatment, and personal preferences.
 Talk to your breast and plastic surgeons before having a mastectomy, so your treatment can be planned accordingly.

-Breast reconstruction can either be done simultaneously as your mastectomy or at a later date, depending on your treatment plan.
+Breast reconstruction can either be done simultaneously with your mastectomy or at a later date, depending on your treatment plan.

 Immediate reconstruction is often the preferred choice when patients do not need breast irradiation.
 This helps patients better cope emotionally and physically after a mastectomy and also allows the surgeon to attain better aesthetic results.